plasne/openid-connect/implementation.md

 -   app:auth:env:COMMAND_PASSWORD (default: secret) - Administrative functions for the authentication service require a command password as proof of authority (this is because the authentication might not be working for the actual authentication service).
 This commonly will be a URL to a secret in the Key Vault.

--   app:api:env:PRESENT_CONFIG_name - You may create one or more PRESENT_CONFIG_name keys that allow you to specify configurations that can be presented by your API at api/config/name.
-For example, you could create the following variable "PRESENT_CONFIG_wfedev=app:wfe:dev:\*".
+-   app:api:env:PRESENT_CONFIG_X - You may create one or more PRESENT_CONFIG_X keys that allow you to specify configurations that can be presented by your API at api/config/x.
+For example, you could create the following variable "PRESENT_CONFIG_WFEDEV=app:wfe:dev:\*".
 All keys under that filter would be returned when someone hit the /api/config/webdev endpoint.
 Primarily this is provided so your WFE can be configured by Azure App Configuration in the same way as the other services.
+It is required that the entire PRESENT_CONFIG_X key be uppercase, though calling the api/config/x endpoint is not case-sensitive.

 -   app:auth:env:USER_COOKIE_NAME (default: user) - The name of the cookie that is used for the session_token.